 |Hearing Approval Rate||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

-As the table and the below chart indicate, Indiana has a slightly better approval rating than the national average when it comes to approvals at the Hearing level.
-In 2020, Indiana ranked 18th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Indiana has a slightly lower approval rating than the national average when it comes to approvals at the Hearing level.
+In 2021, Indiana ranked 19th in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Indiana are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Indiana may have a significant bearing on your chances for approval.